jmeade11/FEWD/Final Project/README.md

 ### Description

 For the final project, you'll be designing and building a website of your choice.
 This project will test your knowledge of front-end web development and ask you to apply everything you've learned in this course.
 The result will be a website that you can add to your portfolio.
 You could create: a portfolio website; a marketing website for a startup or business; or a prototype for a simple web-app.
-Work with your instructor and EIR's to create project goals that are realistic given the scope and timing of the class.
+I'll help you to create project goals that are realistic given the scope and timing of the class.

-We recommend you take a look at the [GA Gallery](http:/gallery.ga.co) for examples of past student work.
+Take a look at the [GA Gallery](http:/gallery.ga.co) for examples of past student work.